WGTB-CD

-WGTB-CD, virtual channel 28 (UHF digital channel 27), is a low-powered, Class A Walk TV-affiliated television station licensed to Charlotte, North Carolina, United States.
-It is owned by Victory Christian Center, a charismatic megachurch in Charlotte.
-Its transmitter is located northeast of the city.
-WordNet also owns a network of gospel music stations fronted by WOGR in Charlotte.
-Together, they form the Word of God Broadcasting Network, and operate from studios on the campus of the church's middle school in northwest Charlotte.
+WGTB-CD (channel 28) is a low-power, Class A religious television station in Charlotte, North Carolina, United States.
+The station's transmitter is located near Dallas, North Carolina, along the Catawba River.
+WGTB-CD is owned by Victory Christian Center, a charismatic megachurch in Charlotte, which also owns a network of gospel music stations fronted by WOGR (1540 AM) in Charlotte.
+Together, they form the Word of God Broadcasting Network, and operate from studios on the campus of the church's middle school on Carrier Drive (near the I-85–Beatties Ford Road interchange) in north Charlotte.

 History

 The station signed on in November 1996 under the call letters W28AC before acquiring the WGTB-LP call sign a month later.
 From May 2007 to December 5, 2011, MyNetworkTV affiliate WMYT-TV (channel 55) carried WGTB-LP on its third subchannel.
-It was also available on Time Warner Charlotte channel 113.
+It was also available on Time Warner Cable channel 113.
 On August 1, 2012, WGTB-LP flash-cut to digital operations, also on channel 28.
-While its analog signal was essentially limited to Charlotte itself, its digital signal decently covers most of the North Carolina side of the market.
+While the station's analog signal was essentially limited to the city of Charlotte, its digital signal decently covers most of the Charlotte metropolitan area.
 However, it is not carried on any of the area's cable systems.
 On January 7, 2013, the station changed its call sign to the current WGTB-CD.

-Digital channel

 Programming

-WGTB-CD airs programming primarily from The Walk TV, along with classic television programs such as The Lone Ranger, Daniel Boone and Bonanza.
+In addition to local and national religious programming and some secular shows, WGTB-CD carries programming from Tri-State Christian Television and The Walk TV.
+It also airs a block of children's E/I programming on Saturday mornings to comply with the station's Class A license.